rhnordics/feedhenry-training/lab-04/README.md

   git push origin master
   ```

-10. In the root of the cloud app, explore **application.js**.
+10. In the root of the cloud app, explore *application.js*.
 There are two routes defined for working with User and Trips:

   ```javascript
   app.use('/trips', require('./lib/trips.js')());
   app.use('/users', require('./lib/users.js')());
   ```

-  Open and check out **lib/trips.js**.
+  Open and explore *lib/trips.js*.

 11. Add a *POST* request handler that uses the mBaaS Database Storage API (*$fh.db*) to create a Trip object using the query parameters *from*, *to*, *date*, *userId* and *userName*.
 The Trip object is persisted in a MongoDB instance on FeedHenry platform.